Back to Blog

 Something happened in May 2026 that every exam administrator in India should study carefully.

-The Central Board of Secondary Education rolled out On-Screen Marking for Class 12 board examinations at national scale — covering nearly one crore answer books and approximately 40 crore scanned pages.
-The idea was sound.
-The ambition was understandable.
+The Central Board of Secondary Education rolled out On-Screen Marking for Class 12 board examinations at national scale — nearly one crore answer books, 40 crore scanned pages.
 The execution collapsed in a way that affected over 17 lakh student households and pushed the national pass percentage to its lowest point in seven years.

-This article is not about blame.
-It is about understanding what went wrong technically and what it tells us about how digital exam evaluation systems should — and should not — be deployed.
+This is not about blame.
+It is about understanding what went wrong — and what it tells us about how digital evaluation systems should be deployed.

 Where It Went Wrong